 Having fun trying to pronounce these names yet?
 Here’s an easier one: Geysir.

-The area was formed by earthquakes and the bubbling, sulfuric pools are simultaneously beautiful, crystal clear, and full of not-so-lovely smelling fumes.
+The area was formed by earthquakes and the bubbling, sulfuric pools are simultaneously beautiful, crystal clear, and billowing with pungent fumes.
 If you’ve ever been near an active volcano crater before, you’ll know I’m referring to that rotten egg smell.
+You will become very familiar with this smell during your trip to Iceland.

-These geysers and bubbling pools are super cool to see, though, and not far from the next attraction:
+These geysers and bubbling pools are super cool to see and not far from the next attraction:

 Gullfoss